giusalfieri/IPA_Project/svm/README.md

    nano ~/.bashrc
    ```

-   Add the following line at the end of the file (here ucasML is the name of the folder of the extracted UcasML package, lib is the folder for extracted openCV ucasML, change accordingly if needed):
+   Add the following line at the end of the file (lib is the folder for extracted openCV ucasML, change accordingly if needed):

    ```sh
    export LD_LIBRARY_PATH=/home/your-username/Desktop/'ucasML package'/lib:$LD_LIBRARY_PATH